-Agriculture is a vital income source for a majority of Mozambique’s population, contributing more than 25 percent to GDP, 20 percent of export earnings, and providing key inputs into manufacturing.
-Moreover, rapid reduction in poverty in Mozambique will require sustained agricultural growth and associated growth linkages to support growth in the overall economy.
-Thus, increasing agricultural productivity is a top priority for the Mozambique government.
+The agricultural sector, which has seen rapid growth in the past decade, is a vital income source for 80 percent of Mozambique’s adult population.
+It accounts for more than a quarter of the country’s GDP and provides key inputs into manufacturing.
+Rapid reduction in poverty in Mozambique will require sustained agricultural growth and associated linkages to support growth in the overall economy.
+Thus, increasing agricultural productivity is a top priority for the Mozambican government.

-Funding for MozSAKSS and MozSSP is provided by the Swedish International Development Agency (SIDA) and the United States Agency for International Development (USAID).
+Funding for MozSSP is provided by the United States Agency for International Development (USAID).